Kings of Leon Fan Guide

 Getting to Zitadelle Spandau: Complete Transport Guide

-Navigating your way to Zitadelle Spandau for the Kings of Leon concert is straightforward with a little planning, and Berlin's excellent public transport network makes it an easy journey.
+Navigating your way to the magnificent Zitadelle Spandau for the Kings of Leon concert is part of the adventure, and fortunately, Berlin's public transport system makes it remarkably straightforward.

 Food, Drink & Local Recommendations